PureStorage-OpenConnect/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 ------------

-As of the Zed release the FlashArray driver supports NVMe-RoCE as a transport protocol, and from the 2023.2 (Bocat) release NVMe-TCP is supported.
+As of the Zed release the FlashArray driver supports NVMe-RoCE as a transport protocol, and from the 2023.2 (Bobcat) release NVMe-TCP is supported.